bemxio/image-render-bootloader/README.md

 ### Building
 Before building the bootloader, you will need to do a couple of things.

 1. Download the image to be displayed, it can be anything you like.
-Just remember that the color palette is limited to 256 colors, thus some colors might not look that good.
+Just remember that the color palette is limited to 256 colors, thus some images might not look that good.
 2. Open the [`Makefile`](Makefile) and edit variables according to your configuration.
 The one you will most likely need to change is `IMAGE_PATH`, which should be set to the path of the image you downloaded in the previous step.
 3. Simply run `make` in the root directory of the project.